refinedev/refine/documentation/tutorial/ui-libraries/crud-components/ant-design/react-router/index.md

 ## Show View

-The `<Show />` component is a wrapper component for show pages.
-It provides an header with i18n support and navigation to list view, to edit the record, a refresh button. a delete button, a back button and breadcrumbs.
+The `<Show />` component is a wrapper component for show pages.It provides a header with i18n support and navigation to the list view, edit the record, a refresh button, a delete button, a back button, and breadcrumbs.
 You can always provide more features and elements by passing customizing the component.

 Try to update your `src/show-product.tsx` file with the following lines: